prl-mushr/BeamNGRL/README.md

     }
 ```

 Sensor configuration.
 Currently, the camera and lidar are only supported on the windows system.
-We recommend running the simulator on a separate computer (preferably windows) and connecting that to your main system via ethernet.
-Follow the instructions on this [link](https://unix.stackexchange.com/questions/251057/can-i-connect-a-ubuntu-linux-laptop-to-a-windows-10-laptop-via-ethernet-cable) for such a setup.
 If you run the simulator on the same system as your main code, expect the overall execution to be slow (BeamNG is CPU dependent for all the physics calculations).
 The sensor configurations here are defined as dictionaries, but as you will see in other implementations, we usually load them from a yaml file (recommended)
 ```python
     camera_config = dict()